The question is, are you alive out there?

 - Grief Song: "Never Without You" for George Harrison.
 "Photograph", which George himself helped Ringo record, also became this after George's death.

-- The Heart: Many fans and critics considered him the most expendable Beatle, but the other Beatles recognised Ringo as helping keep them together during the most tense of times.
+- Many fans and critics considered him the most expendable Beatle, but the other Beatles recognised Ringo as helping keep them together during the most tense of times.
 He once walked out of the band during the sessions for The White Album and went on holiday in Italy; when he was finally convinced to return he found his drum kit decorated with flowers.
 After they broke up, he was the only one to get all three of the others to contribute to an album.
 Twice.
 And he returned the favour for all of them.